 Our mazes and cages are designed for the Mobile HomeCage Large or Mobile HomeCage Large with tracking capability.
 To minimize shipping costs, we deliver them disassembled.
 But don’t worry: putting the mazes together is simpler than ever.

-Currently, we offer these five options: a simple round cage, T-maze, donut-maze, square cage, and a brand new sociability maze.
-The wall height for all mazes is 40 mm.
-For the round cages, there are two options for wall height: 40 mm and 70 mm.
+Currently, we offer these six options: a simple round cage, T-maze, donut-maze, square cage (rounded corners), square cage (straight corners), and a brand new sociability cage.
+The wall height for all foam cages and mazes is 40 mm.
+For the round foam cage, there are two options for wall height: 40 mm and 70 mm.